 Preventing Basketball injuries

-Injury prevention strategies are very similar in most sports, although variations relating to protective equipment and conditioning will be present. the following is a simple guide to help you to avoid injury:
+Injury prevention strategies are very similar in most sports, although variations relating to protective equipment and conditioning will be present.
+The following is a simple guide to help you to avoid basketball injuries:

-Wearing the right kind of protective equipment is vital to avoiding injury in basketball.
+Wearing the right kind of protective equipment is vital to avoiding basketball injuries.
 Elbow and knee pads are the most common form of protective wear as are padded shorts.